×

 • Ground 11—consistently late rental payments.

-Ground 8 is the only mandatory reason.
+In many cases, Ground 8 is the only mandatory reason.
 In many cases, this could lead to eviction.
 However, if the tenant were able to pay back one month’s worth of rent, they would be below the threshold for mandatory grounds for possession.

 This leaves grounds 10 and 11—both discretionary reasons for possession.
 In these instances, the court will take other circumstances into consideration to decide whether or not the tenant should be evicted.
 For instance, if the tenant had lost their job or there had been delays in Housing Benefit payments.